Listening Script Vocabulary

 (Section 4: You will hear a talk concerning the history of the city of St. Petersburg.
 First, you will have some time to look at questions 32 to 40 [20 seconds].
 Listen carefully and answer questions 32 to 40.)

-St Petersburg, as you probably know, is the second-largest city in Russia after Moscow, with over five million inhabitants.
+St. Petersburg, as you probably know, is the second-largest city in Russia after Moscow, with over five million inhabitants.
 It is an important Russian port located on the River Neva on the Baltic Sea.
-Saint Petersburg is a modern city, and the cultural capital of Russia.
+St. Petersburg is a modern city, and the cultural capital of Russia.
 The historic centre and certain groups of monuments constitute a UNESCO World Heritage Site.
-Saint Petersburg is also home to the Hermitage, one of the largest art museums in the world.
+St. Petersburg is also home to the Hermitage, one of the largest art museums in the world.

 The first house in the city was a little log hut put up in three days by soldiers for the Tsar himself and subsequently preserved as Peter's Cabin.
 He lived there in cramped quarters, sleeping on a cot, while keeping a close eye on the construction of his new city's first main building, the Peter and Paul fortress on an island in the River Neva.
 Nearby rose the original wooden cathedral of Saints Peter and Paul, where Peter himself was buried when he died in 1725.

 There was also an inn called the Four Frigates, and a shipyard where the first Admiralty buildings were erected at what became the centre of the city.
 As early as 1704, Peter was writing of the place as his capital – the New Rome, his 'paradise' as he called it - and insisting that it must be made beautiful with trees and flowers.